Climate change and invasive species: Predictions

 The geographical range of invasive alien species threaten to alter due to climate change, such as the brook trout (Salvelinus fontinalis).
 To forecast future impact of climate change on distribution of invasive species, there is ongoing research in modelling.
-These bioclimatic models, also known as ecological niche models or climate envelope models, are developed with the aim to predict changes in species ranges and are an essential tool for the development of effective management strategies and actions (e.g. eradication of invasive species of prevention of introduction) to reduce the future impact of invasive species on ecosystems and biodiversity.
+These bioclimatic models, also known as ecological niche models or climate envelope models, are developed with the aim to predict changes in species ranges and are an essential tool for the development of effective management strategies and actions (e.g. eradication of invasive species and prevention of introduction) to reduce the future impact of invasive species on ecosystems and biodiversity.
 The models generally simulate current distributions of species together with predicted changes in climate to forecast future range shifts.

 Many species ranges are predicted to expand.
 Yet, studies also predict contractions of many species future range, especially regarding vertebrates and plants at a large spatial scale.
 One reason for range contractions could possibly be that species ranges due to climate change generally move poleward and that they therefore at some point will reach the sea which acts as a barrier for further spread.
 This is, however, the case when some phases of the invasion pathway, e.g. transport and introduction, are not considered in the models.
 Studies majorly investigate predicted range shifts in terms of the actual spread and establishment phases of the invasive pathway, excluding the phases of transportation and introduction.
+Models have also investigated the impact of invasive species on local climate change--for example, accelerating the increase of wetlands as a result of the loss of forest canopy.

 These models are useful for making predictions but are yet very limited.
 Range shifts of invasive species are very complex and difficult to make predictions about, due to the multiple variables affecting the invasion pathway.
 This causes complications with simulating future predictions.
 Climate change, which is the most fundamental parameter in these models, cannot be determined since the future level of the greenhouse emissions are uncertain.
 Additionally, climate variables that are directly linked to greenhouse emissions, such as alterations in temperature and precipitations, are likewise difficult to predict with certainty.
 How species range shifts will react to changes in climate, e.g. temperature and precipitation, is therefore largely unknown and very complex to understand and predict.
 Other factors that can limit range shifts, but models often do not consider, are for example presence of the right habitat for the invader species and if there are resources available.

 The level of accuracy is thus unknown for these models, but they can to some extent be used as indicators that highlight and identify future hotspots for invasions at a larger scale.
 These hotspots could for example be summarized into risk maps that highlight areas with high suitability for invaders.
 This would be a beneficial tool for management development and help to construct prevention strategies and to control spreading.